deNBI/cloud-user-docs/wiki/Tutorials/Save FloatingIPs/index.md

 ## Overview
-External FloatingIPs are a rare resource and most projects only have 1 - 2 addresses available.
+External FloatingIPs are a rare resource and most projects only have 1 address available.
 This can be quite challenging for the user if multiple instances need to be available via the internet.
 Luckily there are some tricks and workarounds for this problem: